How to Get Ahead of the FSA Acreage Reporting Deadline This Year

 Digital acreage reporting platforms like MyAgData are built to solve this.
 Instead of manually reconciling data from multiple sources before a deadline, the system pulls your existing precision ag data, structures it to FSA and RMA reporting standards, and produces a report that is ready to submit rather than one that still needs cleanup.

-• Planted acres flow in from your planting equipment throughout the season
+• Planted acres flow in from your equipment throughout the season, so data is current rather than reconstructed

-• Field boundaries are validated against FSA CLU data automatically
+• Field boundaries are validated against FSA CLU data automatically, catching mismatches before they become submission problems

-• Reports are formatted to FSA and RMA standards, reducing office corrections
+• Reports are formatted to FSA and RMA standards, reducing the chance of corrections at the office

 The goal is not to add another tool to your workflow.
 It is to connect the data you are already generating into a format that works when deadline season arrives.